Updated rules and requirements are effective Aug. 20, 2021.

 Regardless of vaccination status, individuals who test positive for COVID-19 will be required to isolate.
 Students who live on campus will be moved into University-supported isolation housing or have the option to return to their permanent residence to isolate there.
 Students living off campus who test positive, including graduate and professional students, will be contacted by Student Health Services to discuss their isolation requirements and options.
 Students living off-campus may be offered the option of moving into University-supported isolation housing.

 A dedicated care team will support those students living in University-supported isolation housing.
 They will have daily check-ins with medical professionals and a support team, meals delivered and other resources available.

 Faculty and staff members should notify MyHealth@Work and isolate at home.

 How long do I have to stay in isolation?

-This will vary from person to person depending on the duration of symptoms, generally though the length of time is from 10 to 14 days.
-Student Health Service will monitor your recovery – regardless of where you are isolating -- and release you from isolation when it is medically safe to do so.
+This will vary from person to person depending on the duration of symptoms.
+Generally, though, the length of time is 10 days in isolation, as long as symptoms have improved.
+Student Health Service will monitor your recovery—regardless of where you are isolating—and release you from isolation when it is medically safe to do so.